microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/timedate.md

 - We compare the user input with the label of each results.
 If it doesn't match we search the tags of the result too.
 - For each result two tag strings are defined.
 One for a search with system time/date and one for a search with a custom time/date.
 Most of the results (except the era results) are using one of the generic tag lists: Date, Time or Format
 - The selection of the tag (for "system time/date" or "custom time/date") is happening at search time in the `AvailableResultsList.cs` class.
-- The different tags in a list are splitt by the `;` character.
+- The different tags in a list are split by the `;` character.

 ### Score
 - The plugin uses `FuzzyMatching` to get the matching formats, if the user searches for a specific format.
 The score is set based on the `FuzzySearch` result.